uthsabcps/Student-Grade-Manager---Python-Console-Application/README.md

 ---

-##▶️Author
+</> Markdown

+# Author

 Uthsab Chandra Paul Sajib

-Bachelor of Information and Communication Technology (Major in Artificial Intelligence)
+Bachelor of Infromation and Communication Technology (Major in Artificial Intelligence)

 University of Tasmania